FREQUENTLY ASKED QUESTIONS

 - Confidentiality Addendum to the Services Agreement – Information & results (SC107)

-- Confidentiality Addendum to the Services Agreement-Information only (SC106)
+- Confidentiality with terms Services Agreement-Information only (SC102CI)

-- Services Agreement for Low Risk activity under $10,000=Short Form Services Agreement (SC109)
+- Services Agreement for Low Risk activity under $25,000=Short Form Services Agreement (SC109)

-- Amendment Form to extend a contract or change description of services, compensation or term=Amendment From (contact: email@example.com)
+- Amendment to the Service Agreement to extend a contract or change description of services, compensation or term = Amendment to the Service Agreement (SC112)

 - How can we extend a contract without starting all over again?